kaushtubhi46/Summer_Assignment_25113CN024/README.md

 Q18 Write a program to Check strong number.
 Q19 Write a program to Print factors of a number.
 Q20 Write a program to Find largest prime factor.
+DAY6
+Q21 Write a program to Convert decimal to binary.
+Q22 Write a program to Convert binary to decimal.
+Q23 Write a program to Count set bits in a number.
+Q24 Write a program to Find x^n without pow().